- MIneral Processing

 Grinding efficiency through control

-What is SAG Mill management?
+What is a SAG mill?

 A SAG (Semi-Autogenous Grinding) mill is a giant rotating cylinder filled with grinding media and the ore being reduced.
 As the mill rotates, the grinding media lifts and the impact crushes the feed material.
+SAG mills sit at the front of the grinding circuit in most mineral processing plants, reducing run-of-mine ore ahead of further downstream processing

 - High throughput: Consistent mill load ensures a maximised amount of material being processed, maximising production rates.